strohne/volker/README.md

     # Load example data from the package
     data <- volker::chatgpt

-    # Create your first plot counting answers to an item battery
+    # Create your first plot, counting answers to an item battery
     plot_counts(data, starts_with("cg_adoption_social"))

-    # Create your first table summarizing the item battery
+    # Create your first table, summarising the item battery
     tab_metrics(data, starts_with("cg_adoption_social"))

 See further [examples in the introduction